NxPKG/khulnasoft-docs/content/cloudflare-one/applications/configure-apps/saas-apps/salesforce-saas.md

 1. Select **Save**.
 1. From the navigation panel on the left, select **Domain Management** > **My Domain** and select your domain.
 1. At the bottom, find **Authentication Configuration**.
 Select **Edit** and select your Authentication Service you created.
-1. (Optional) To force all users to sign in through Cloudflare Access:
+1. (Optional) To force all users to sign in through Khulnasoft Access:
     1. Select **Security Controls** > **Single Sign-On Settings** > **Edit**.
     1. Select `Disable login with Salesforce credentials`.